DanPeled/TEG-Engine/README.md

 ## Main Class
 ### Constructor
 The constructor recives the initial position of the Object instance, saves it into memory, and assigns an ID to the object according to it's position in memory.
 The constructor shouldn't be used by itself most of the time, instead you might use the `Instantiate()`function, provided by classes such as `GameObject` & `Text`.
+### Object Render List
+Inside of the `Object` class, you can find the `objects` refrence wrapper vector, that automatically stores refrences to all the objects that were created using `Instantiate()` function, and each frame of the engine calls the render function of each one of the refrences.
 ### Enabling & Disabling An Instance
 The `SetEnabled(bool state)` function sets the state (Enabled / Disabled) of the object its being called on.
 For an example in this code snippet:
 ```cpp